Seeing Where to Deploy: Metric RGB-Based Traversability Analysis for Aerial-to-Ground Hidden Space Inspection: Experiments and Results

-We evaluate the robustness of RGB-based geometric and semantic reconstruction under purely top-down aerial observations collected at varying UAV elevations.
+\textbf{Reconstruction at Different Altitudes.} We evaluate the robustness of RGB-based geometric and semantic reconstruction under purely top-down aerial observations collected at varying UAV elevations.
 This setting is challenging for vision-based geometry estimation, as limited triangulation baselines and weak perspective variation lead to depth ambiguity and unstable pose estimation.
 The difficulty further increases with altitude as scene structures occupy fewer pixels and geometric cues diminish.

 Figure~\ref{fig:elevations} presents qualitative results from two hidden-space inspection scenarios: a culvert entry and a vent system.
 For each scene, geometric and corresponding semantic reconstructions are generated using RGB footage captured solely from top-down views across elevations ranging from low to high altitudes exceeding 20 and 70 meters, respectively.
 Despite the absence of oblique or ground-level observations, the proposed RGB-based framework consistently recovers meaningful ground-level geometry and structural layout across all elevations.
 Simultaneously, accurate semantic segmentation of deployment targets, such as culvert openings and ventilation structures, is maintained, enabling reliable identification of candidate deployment regions even from distant aerial viewpoints.
 Segmentation granularity can also be adjusted to meet varying deployment precision requirements.